leizhang9/leizhang9/README.md

-- 👋 Hi, I’m @leizhang9, a Master student at Techincal University of Munich
+- 👋 Hi, I’m Lei Zhang, a Master student at Techincal University of Munich
 - 👀 I’m interested in embedded and computer systems
 - 🌱 I’m currently learning Embedded System Design for Machine Learning, Side Channel Analysis of Neural Network
 - 💞️ I’m looking to collaborate on ...